revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 ---
-title: Combined-Evidence Analysis and the Fossilized Birth-Death Process for Stratigraphic Range Data
+title: Combined-Evidence Analysis and the Fossilized Birth-Death Process for Analysis of Fossil and Extant Specimens
 subtitle: Joint inference of divergence times and phylogenetic relationships of fossil and extant taxa
 authors:  Tracy A. Heath, April M. Wright, and Walker Pett
 level: 3